 Program overview

 The Master of Science in Chemistry (Thesis) program at Lakehead University offers students a comprehensive education in various subdisciplines of chemistry, including analytical, biochemical, inorganic, organic, and physical chemistry.
-This program is designed to equip students with the necessary skills and knowledge to excel in their field.
-Upon successful completion, graduates will earn a Master of Science (M.Sc.) degree, which opens doors to numerous career opportunities in academia, research, and industry.
+This program is designed to equip students with the necessary skills and knowledge to conduct advanced research and contribute to the field of chemistry.
+Upon successful completion, students will earn a Master of Science (M.Sc.) degree, which opens doors to further academic pursuits or professional opportunities in diverse sectors.

-The Master of Science in Chemistry program is structured to be completed in a two-year timeframe.
+The Master of Science in Chemistry program is structured to be completed in a two-year timeframe, allowing students to engage deeply with their studies and research.
 The program includes:

-• Tailored term courses that align with the student's interests and needs.
+• Tailored term courses that align with students' interests and needs.

 • A research-based thesis project supervised by faculty members.